Cars that drive themselves starting to chat with each other

 Systems that enable vehicles to communicate with each other have been developed in recent years in parallel with features that enable cars to drive themselves.
 Manufacturers and suppliers now are putting the two together in novel ways, with broad implications for vehicle safety and convenience.

-General Motors Co (GM.N), Honda Motor Co (7267.T), which owns Acura, and other automakers are working with traditional suppliers and startup firms.
-Tech giants Google (GOOGL.O), with its pioneering work on driverless cars, and Apple (AAPL.O), which is working with automakers to embed greater connectivity in their cars, are accelerating the change.
+General Motors Co, Honda Motor Co, which owns Acura, and other automakers are working with traditional suppliers and startup firms.
+Tech giants Google, with its pioneering work on driverless cars, and Apple, which is working with automakers to embed greater connectivity in their cars, are accelerating the change.

 A "truck platooning" application by Peloton Technology, a startup based in California's Silicon Valley, is intended to save fuel and reduce collisions.